Combined Heat and Power Quality Assurance Programme

 The CHPQA workshop and seminar 2019

-Each event will follow the same format with a workshop in the morning providing an overview of the principles, benefits and procedures of CHPQA with the submission process explained, using online submission system examples, covering the data required, and an update of latest developments with the online system.
+Each event followed the same format with a workshop in the morning providing an overview of the principles, benefits and procedures of CHPQA with the submission process explained, using online submission system examples, covering the data required, and an update of latest developments with the online system.
 The afternoon session was a seminar with presentations covering the recent CHPQA review and its impact on both conventional and renewable CHP, the recent changes to the RHI and its impact on renewable CHP, and other fiscal benefits for GQCHP, how these interact and key timescales that you need to be aware of.